 Care & Treatment

-Research has shown that the following programs are effective for older people:
+Research has shown that the following activities are effective for older people at risk of falling:

 - Gait training